MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 > [!div class="mx-imgBorder"]
 > ![Comparison of customer sentiment](media/si-app-customer-sentiment-top-sellers.png "Comparison of customer sentiment")

-In this example, you can see that top sellers (42%) are driving more negative customer sentiment compared to that of your team (28%).
+In this example, you can see that top sellers (28%) are driving more negative customer sentiment compared to that of your team (26%).
 This indicates that top sellers may be asking more questions to identify the customer's pain points in order to resolve them to key out selling opportunities.

+Select **Show details** and the [Teams overview](../sales/conversation-intelligence-team-overview.md) page opens with details on customer sentiment.

 ### Switch rate